KBS-Lab-IIMAS-UNAM/non-monotonic-KBS-for-DH/ains_taxonomy/README.md

 ![Initial taxonomy](img/initial_taxonomy_ains.jpg)

-The session starts by calling the Prolog interpreter with the instruction `swipl` in a terminal opened in this project folder `non-monotonic-KBS-for-DH/ains_taxonomy/`.
-The KB engine is loaded with the command:
+The session starts by calling the Prolog interpreter with the instruction `swipl` in a terminal opened at the location `non-monotonic-KBS-for-DH/ains_taxonomy/` of this project as the current working directory.
+Next, the KB engine is loaded with the command:

 ```?- consult('../kb_engine.pl').```